MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-create-web-dashboard-custom.md

 ::: moniker-end

 In System Center Operations Manager, the Web console provides a monitoring interface for a management group that can be opened on any computer using any browser that has connectivity to the Web console server.
 The following steps describe how to add a Custom widget to a dashboard in the new HTML5 Web console, which is using a new API based on REST.
-It executes the HTML code specified and visualizes the desired output in a variety of visualizations.
+It executes the HTML code specified and visualizes the desired output in various visualizations.

 ::: moniker range="sc-om-2019"